 The 2 types of kayak sold as touring kayaks are:

-1. The sit-on-top, or SOT, kayak (capable of short touring but in truth not actually a touring kayak though it is often marketed as such).
+1. The sit on top touring kayak, (a.k.a.
+SOT kayak) which is capable of short touring but in truth not actually a touring kayak though it is often marketed as such.

-2. The sit-in, or closed cockpit, kayak.
+2. The sit in touring kayak, (a.k.a. the closed cockpit, kayak).
 In truth this is the only true touring kayak as it is capable of handling almost all types of water and weather conditions and is designed to hold gear and provisions in watertight compartments.

 This kayak, like all kayaks, has a good reputation among many users due to its distinct characteristics and ease of use.